adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 ## Opening it

 `Info Window: True, VK_NUMPAD9` in `BH_settings.cfg` enables the window and sets the hotkey.
 Defaults are on and numpad 9.
+The hotkey is also bindable from the settings window, under **Panel hotkeys** on the Input tab.

 * Press the hotkey to open the window, and again to close it.
 * **Escape closes it** while it is open, instead of opening the game menu.